 5080 Delmar, craftalliance.org

-Local blacksmith Kim Stahl will be teaching a variety of blacksmithing classes at Craft Alliance this spring.
+A wide variety of blacksmithing classes will be provided at Craft Alliance this spring.
 Grasp the fundamentals of the medium with the six-week course “Introduction to Blacksmithing,” where you’ll learn how to hand-forge and manipulate metal.
-Slightly more niche classes include “Making a Cheese Knife” and “Making Hooks and Wall Hangers.”
+Slightly more niche classes include “Making a Cheese Knife” and “Making a Bottle Opener.”

 BOOKBINDING